jayzheng98/jayzheng98.github.io/_projects/project2.md

 ## Development
 ### Log labelling
-**1.** The highly-textual information contained in logs will greatly increase the workload and difficulty of analysis, so it's necessary to **preprocess** the dataset: try to add a "label" to each log to generalize its bahavior
+**1.** The highly-textual information contained in logs will greatly increase the workload and difficulty of analysis, so it's necessary to **preprocess** the dataset: try to add a "label" to each log to generalize its behavior

 **2.** A [configuration file](https://github.com/olafhartong/sysmon-modular) of Sysmon have actually helped us take the first step.
-It can map logs to the **ATT&CK techniques** in the `RuleName` field, which could properly represent their security behavior
+It can map logs to the **ATT&CK techniques** in the `RuleName`, which could properly represent their security behavior

 <div align="center"> <img alt="p2-7" src="https://github.com/jayzheng98/jayzheng98.github.io/blob/master/images/proj2-7.png?raw=true" width="720px"> </div><br>